eclig/bashcomp/README.md

-bash-completion.el defines dynamic completion hooks for shell-mode and shell-command prompts that are based on bash completion.
+This library defines dynamic completion hooks for Emacs `shell-mode' and shell-command prompts that are based on Bash's native completion.

 You will need shell-command.el to get tab completion in the minibuffer.
 See [http://www.namazu.org/~tsuchiya/elisp/shell-command.el](http://www.namazu.org/~tsuchiya/elisp/shell-command.el)

-Bash completion for emacs:
+Bash completion for Emacs:

-- is aware of bash builtins, aliases and functions
+- is aware of Bash builtins, aliases and functions.
-- does file expansion inside of colon-separated variables and after redirections (> or <)
+- does file expansion inside of colon-separated variables and after redirections (> or <).
-- escapes special characters when expanding file names
+- escapes special characters when expanding file names.
-- is configurable through programmable bash completion
+- is configurable through Bash's programmable completion.

-When the first completion is requested in shell model or a shell command, bash-completion.el starts a separate bash process.
-Bash-completion.el then uses this process to do the actual completion and includes it into Emacs completion suggestions.

 A simpler and more complete alternative to bash-completion.el is to run a bash shell in a buffer in term mode(M-x `ansi-term').